-Submissions should be sent directly to the Editor at firstname.lastname@example.org.
-Please ensure that the email includes a subject and a brief greeting to avoid misplacement.
-We prefer to review submissions in the form of Word documents.
+Submissions should be sent directly to the Editor at email@example.com.
+Please ensure your email includes a subject and a brief greeting to avoid misplacement in our ‘junk’ folder.
+We prefer to review submissions in Microsoft Word.

-Our general agenda underscores a commitment to novelty and diversity.
-Consequently we accept submissions on all topics of philosophy providing they meet the following criteria:
+Our general agenda underscores a commitment to accessibility, novelty and diversity.
+Consequently we accept submissions on all topics of philosophy providing they are:

-- Fully cited using the Harvard Referencing System.
+- Fully referenced using the Harvard Referencing System (or similar)

 These are the qualifications of any standard-issue submission.
 Should you wish to submit a paper of an alternative nature – a literature review, a report, a musing – be sure to declare this in your email.

 Unfortunately, we cannot reply to every email we receive.
 Should your submission meet the above criteria, however, you may expect a response within thirty days.
 From there the Editor may offer corrections or general feedback, followed by a provisional date of publication.